 Support our Programs & Family Services Department by helping to track important information about our education programs and attendees.
 We are seeking volunteers who can conduct data entry in our Waltham, MA office on an ongoing basis.
 The ideal candidates can volunteer one day per week, for about 2 hours, during business hours.

 Extensive training is provided.
-For further information about this volunteer role, email Walk To End Alzheimer’s Planning Committee
+For further information about this volunteer role, or to sign up, call 617-868-6718 or email volunteersMANH@alz.org.

 Walk To End Alzheimer’s Planning Committee